techtana/techtana.github.io/_posts_drafts/2025-08-30-manager-manifesto.md

 > When I sigh a lot.

 How can I help you when you’re grumpy?
-> Share me new perspective.
-Or, simply say hi.
+> Simply say hi.
+I may still be grumpy but you'll likely snap me out of it.

 ### Feedback & Recognition
 How do you like feedback - Teams chat, email, in person, etc?